golemfactory/golem-docs/src/pages/docs/creators/ray/supported-versions-and-other-limitations.md

 ## Platforms

-We have tested Ray on Golem on Ubuntu and on WSL.
-It should work on other Linux distributuions, might work on MacOS and shouldn't on bare Windows.
+We have tested Ray on Golem on Ubuntu and on WSL, but it should work on other Linux distributions.
+For now, we don't support MacOS or bare Windows.

 ## Libraries